 The building, which was initiated in February 2017, is an interpretation of the local building tradition and the rural farmhouse typology significant in the area.

 "The winning proposal is unique and places focus on the main goal of the Wadden Sea Centre: To create awareness and understanding for the marshland and the Wadden Sea.
-The architecture is sustainable, visionary and bold and brings forth the Centre as a didactic information centre of the future", says jury member and leader of the centre, Klaus Melbye.
+The architecture is sustainable, visionary and bold and brings forth the centre as a didactic information centre of the future", says jury member and leader of the centre, Klaus Melbye.

-“Throughout the evaluation of the architectural proposals, it has been of great importance that the architecture is in harmony with the vast, horizontal landscape of the marsh as well as being significant and one of a kind”.
+Head of the committee, Mayor Johnny Søttrup, elaborates on the winning scheme: "Throughout the evaluation of the architectural proposals, it has been of great importance that the architecture is in harmony with the vast, horizontal landscape of the marsh, as well as being significant and one of a kind”.